-- OBJECTIVE: Affordability % site value to be converted to affordable work/living space for SMEs/low and middle-income households. - OBJECTIVE: Placemaking % of AUM intended to create inclusive placemaking which capitalises on local cultural assets and targets improvements to mental and physical health and wellbeing for underserved populations. - OBJECTIVE: Occupier health & wellbeing introducing a systematic process for measuring occupier health and wellbeing from physical and mental health facilities to be designed into existing poorly performing schemes including air quality natural light and noise exposure strategies.
+- OBJECTIVE: Affordability % site value to be converted to affordable work/living space for SMEs/low and middle-income households. - OBJECTIVE: Placemaking % of AUM intended to create inclusive placemaking which capitalises on local cultural assets and targets improvements to mental and physical health and wellbeing for underserved populations. - OBJECTIVE Thriving Economy Number of jobs maintained per asset that have been brought up to National Living Wage/ Number of jobs created at National Living Wage - OBJECTIVE: Occupier health & wellbeing introducing a systematic process for measuring occupier health and wellbeing from physical and mental health initiatives to be designed into existing poorly performing schemes including social events, access to green spaces, improved air quality, natural light and noise reduction strategies. - OBJECTIVE: Fairer supply chain % spend now meeting defined standard for responsible sourcing and fair treatment of suppliers, addressing disparities and suboptimal situations.
+Defined standard was not previously being met.

-Sustainability Impact: Objective - Invests to achieve a pre-defined32 positive, measurable [environmental and/or] social impact.
+Sustainability Impact: Objective - Invests to achieve a pre-defined positive, measurable [environmental and/or] social impact measured over a longer period of time.